Bias: Framing

-Framing involves the social construction of social phenomena by mass media sources, political or social movements, political leaders, and so on.
+Framing involves the social construction of social phenomena by various sources or influences, including (but not limited to) mass media, political/social movements, and political leaders.
 It is an influence over how people organize, perceive, and communicate about reality.
 It can be positive or negative, depending on the audience and what kind of information is being presented.
 For political purposes, framing often presents facts in such a way that implicates a problem that is in need of a solution.
 Members of political parties attempt to frame issues in a way that makes a solution favoring their own political leaning appear as the most appropriate course of action for the situation at hand.
 As understood in social theory, framing is a schema of interpretation, a collection of anecdotes and stereotypes, that individuals rely on to understand and respond to events.
 People use filters to make sense of the world, the choices they then make are influenced by their creation of a frame.

 Cultural bias is the related phenomenon of interpreting and judging phenomena by standards inherent to one's own culture.
 Numerous such biases exist, concerning cultural norms for color, location of body parts, mate selection, concepts of justice, linguistic and logical validity, acceptability of evidence, and taboos.
 Ordinary people may tend to imagine other people as basically the same, not significantly more or less valuable, probably attached emotionally to different groups and different land.